your horse has a brand or scar, you

 Naming your foal is an important

 part of the registration process.
-It's also one of the
+It's also

 receiving your foal's Certificate of Registration.

 The name choices submitted

 and they can't end in "filly"

 or "colt."
 Names of famous horses

 famous person.
 A name that's identical,

 or sounds like one currently in use is unacceptable.

-For example: He's A Prince, Heza Prince, and He Is
+For example: He's A Prince, Heza Prince,

 same name because they sound alike.

 In cases where the name

 choices submitted can't be used, there will

 this delay, you may authorize the ApHC to

 name your horse by checking the appropriate

 box on the registration application.
 We'll

 using the name choices you submitted and

 the pedigree as a guide.

 Section B: Foal Information

-information from this section.
-Along with the date of
+any information from this section.
+Along

 of foaling, remember to check the appropriate

 submit the date gelded or spayed.

 If you have

-special problem, an ApHC customer service
+a special problem, an ApHC customer service

 representative will be happy to help you.
-If you are

-an older horse under the ApHC Hardship Clause, contact a veterinarian
+the ApHC Hardship Clause, contact a veterinarian

 to determine the age for you.

 the information regarding the foal's sire